opendocsg/opendoc-supreme-court-judgements/2019_SGHC_66/report.md

 39     In relation to the substantive striking out application, the plaintiff submitted that the high threshold for striking out is not met.

 40     First, the defendant’s reliance on _Jameel_ is misconceived. _Yan Jun_ and _Qingdao Bohai Construction Group Co, Ltd and others v Goh Teck Beng and another_ , which had applied _Jameel_, should be distinguished: the defamation claims in those cases had been struck out on other bases, and _Jameel_ had mainly been considered for completeness.
 The present case involves allegations of corrupt and criminal conduct which go towards the plaintiff’s integrity and fitness to hold the office of Prime Minister.
-These are grave and serious charges that would amount to a real and substantial tort even if published to one person in Singapore.[\[note: 27\]](#Ftn_27)
+These are grave and serious charges that would amount to a real and substantial tort even if published to one person in Singapore.[^27]

 41     Furthermore, the following triable issues require determination at trial:

-(a)     whether substantial publication had taken place in Singapore;[\[note: 28\]](#Ftn_28)
+(a)     whether substantial publication had taken place in Singapore;[^28]

-(b)     whether the defendant is liable for republication – it has to be shown that a reasonable person in his position would have appreciated that there was a significant risk that his words would be repeated and that that would increase the damage caused by what he said: _Gatley on Libel and Slander_ (Alastair Mullis & Richard Parkes QC joint eds) (Sweet & Maxwell, 12th Ed, 2013) (“_Gatley on Libel and Slander_”) at para 6.52;[\[note: 29\]](#Ftn_29)
+(b)     whether the defendant is liable for republication – it has to be shown that a reasonable person in his position would have appreciated that there was a significant risk that his words would be repeated and that that would increase the damage caused by what he said: _Gatley on Libel and Slander_ (Alastair Mullis & Richard Parkes QC joint eds) (Sweet & Maxwell, 12th Ed, 2013) (“_Gatley on Libel and Slander_”) at para 6.52;[^29]

-(c)     whether substantial damages should be awarded and therefore whether the costs that will be incurred will be out of all proportion to damages, as claimed by the defendant – the trial court will have regard, _inter alia_, to the nature and gravity of the allegations, malice, and the defendant’s conduct: _Lim Eng Hock Peter v Lin Jian Wei and another and another appeal_ at \[7\];[\[note: 30\]](#Ftn_30) and
+(c)     whether substantial damages should be awarded and therefore whether the costs that will be incurred will be out of all proportion to damages, as claimed by the defendant – the trial court will have regard, _inter alia_, to the nature and gravity of the allegations, malice, and the defendant’s conduct: _Lim Eng Hock Peter v Lin Jian Wei and another and another appeal_ at \[7\];[^30] and

-(d)     related to the issue of the quantum of damages that should be awarded, whether the defendant’s use of the suit to wage a public campaign to gain sympathy amounted to classic aggravation.[\[note: 31\]](#Ftn_31)
+(d)     related to the issue of the quantum of damages that should be awarded, whether the defendant’s use of the suit to wage a public campaign to gain sympathy amounted to classic aggravation.[^31]

 42     The plaintiff rejected the claim that the Suit was brought for the impermissible collateral advantage of deterring criticism of the plaintiff and the Singapore Government, and that the plaintiff’s use of the legal process chilled freedom of expression.
 It is settled law that the right to freedom of speech and expression under Art 14(1)(_a_) of the Constitution is subject to and restricted by the laws of defamation: see, _eg_, _Tang Liang Hong v Lee Kuan Yew and another and other appeals_ at \[117\].
 Although the defendant is entitled to criticise the plaintiff and his policies, he was not entitled to defame the plaintiff.
 The plaintiff had given the defendant a reasonable opportunity to apologise and resolve the matter.
-As the defendant refused to do so, the plaintiff was entitled to sue to recover damages, seek an injunction and obtain costs.[\[note: 32\]](#Ftn_32)
+As the defendant refused to do so, the plaintiff was entitled to sue to recover damages, seek an injunction and obtain costs.[^32]

 ### Whether meaning should be determined at this time

-43     The defendant submitted that the meaning of the offending words as pleaded by the plaintiff was pitched “far too high”:[\[note: 33\]](#Ftn_33)
+43     The defendant submitted that the meaning of the offending words as pleaded by the plaintiff was pitched “far too high”:[^33]

 (a)     The Article was couched in careful terms and only stated that unfair agreements were “believed” to be entered into.
 Other parts of the Article were heavily qualified.
 Taking the plaintiff’s case at its highest, the Article only suggested grounds to suspect the plaintiff’s involvement in 1MDB matters.

 (b)     The defendant’s Post only conveyed that an investigation was underway against the plaintiff in relation to 1MDB matters.
 An ordinary and reasonable reader could not understand it to bear the meaning that the plaintiff was complicit in or guilty of criminal activity.

 44     The plaintiff contended that it is not appropriate to determine the meaning of the offending words at this point.
 The natural and ordinary meaning of the offending words includes inferences or implications that the ordinary reasonable person may draw from those words in the light of his general knowledge, common sense, and experience.
 Inferences or implications based on extrinsic evidence are not admissible as a matter of law in determining the natural and ordinary meaning: _Review Publishing Co Ltd and another v Lee Hsien Loong and another appeal_ at \[28\] and \[29\].
-In determining the natural and ordinary meaning, the court should holistically consider the broad impression conveyed by the words that fall to be considered, and not the meaning of each word or sentence under analysis: _Jeyasegaram David (alias David Gerald Jeyasegaram) v Ban Song Long David_ at \[27\].[\[note: 34\]](#Ftn_34)
+In determining the natural and ordinary meaning, the court should holistically consider the broad impression conveyed by the words that fall to be considered, and not the meaning of each word or sentence under analysis: _Jeyasegaram David (alias David Gerald Jeyasegaram) v Ban Song Long David_ at \[27\].[^34]

 45     The plaintiff argued that the context in which the offending words were published is material.
 The meaning of the offending words must take into account the general knowledge that readers of the Post and Article were assumed to have of the 1MDB investigations.
-Given that 1MDB had become a byword for corruption and criminal activity, the association of the plaintiff with 1MDB and the suggestion that he was a key investigation target in 1MDB investigations would have led readers to understand that the plaintiff was alleged to be involved in or culpable of money laundering in exchange for favourable deals.[\[note: 35\]](#Ftn_35)
+Given that 1MDB had become a byword for corruption and criminal activity, the association of the plaintiff with 1MDB and the suggestion that he was a key investigation target in 1MDB investigations would have led readers to understand that the plaintiff was alleged to be involved in or culpable of money laundering in exchange for favourable deals.[^35]

 46     Considering the above, I am persuaded that it would not be appropriate for a determination to be made at this time of the meaning of the offending words.
 I accept that the context of the use of the offending words would be material, and that such context can only be ascertained at trial.